You have your draftlist ready to go, now how do you use it?

 4. Access the app when you're ready for your live draft.
 There is a lot of stuff happening right now.
 Players are getting injured, or coming off of an injury.
 Some players stock is rising or falling sharply.
 This list is dynamic, so I'm making adjustments to it as these news stories happen.
 The app is constantly updated online during the fantasy pre-season.
 Just pull up the app on any web connected device and use it in concert with your live draft app.
 I like to use my phone for the app (hold it landscape) and run the draft on my computer.

 5. Prepare for Rushes with Quarterbacks and Tight Ends.
 It never fails, you've got your list.
 It says your QB won't go until the 45th pick.
 All of a sudden some guy takes your QB with his 30th pick.
 Then 4 more Quarterbacks get taken before your next pick.
 Now you're scrambling, you panic and take the next QB available because you don't want to miss out.
 This happens all the time!
-When it comes to both these positions, most of these players are picked in their draft order (Andrew Luck goes 1st, Aaron Rodgers goes 2nd, Russell Wilson goes 3rd, etc.) On draft day, I keep a tally of how many QBs and TEs have been taken.
-If I'm targeting Jared Goff (he's currently sitting as the #8 QB off the board), I wait until 6 QBs are selected and then I take him with my next pick.
-This means you will take that player a little early, but you will have a high probability of getting the player you want.
-Likewise, having a backup plan (say you'll take Brady, #10 QB, if you miss Goff), will allow you to not freak out when the rushes happen.
-I also do the same with my backup QB, If I want Phil Rivers (currently the #14 QB off the board), I wait until the 12th QB is picked and then I take him with my next selection.
+When it comes to both these positions, most of these players are picked in their draft order (Patrick Mahomes goes 1st, Aaron Rodgers goes 2nd, Andrew Luck goes 3rd) On draft day, I keep a tally of how many QBs and TEs have been taken.
+If I'm targeting Jared Goff (he's currently sitting as the 13th QB off the board), I wait until 10 QBs are selected and then I take him with my next pick.
+This means you will usually take that player a little early, but you will have a high probability of getting the player you want.
+Likewise, having a backup plan (say you'll take Rivers #17 QB, if you miss Goff), will allow you to not freak out when the rushes happen.
+I also do the same with my backup QB, If I want Kirk Cousins (currently the #21 QB off the board), I wait until the 18th QB is picked and then I take him with my next selection.

 6. Don't reach too far for a player!
 When you look at your list, I'm sure you're thinking something along the lines of: "Wow, Look at player X!
 He's being selected 56th but his value says he's the 23rd best player this season.
 I'm going to grab him in the 3rd round for sure!"
 PLEASE DON'T DO THIS.
 Success in Fantasy Football requires you to get good value from each of your players.
 If you take this 6th round player in the 3rd round, no only have you destroyed his value but you have bypassed other 3rd round players that are critical to your team's success!
 If you really want that player, take him with your 5th pick so you're still getting value and the risk isn't as high should he not live up to expectations.